540th Anti-aircraft Missile Brigade (Ukraine)

-The 540th Anti-aircraft Missile Brigade "Lviv Ivan Vyhovsky" is a brigade of the Ukrainian Air Force tasked with air defense operations throughout Lviv Oblast and Volyn Oblast.
-It operates S-200D and S-300PT Missile defense systems and is subordinated to the Air Command West.
-It is headquartered at Kamianka-Buzka and Lutsk Air Base.
+The 540th Lvivska Anti-Aircraft Missile Brigade named after Hetman Ivan Vyhovsky (MUN A4623) is a brigade of the Ukrainian Air Force tasked with air defense operations throughout Lviv Oblast and Volyn Oblast.
+It operates soviet and german made missile defense systems and is subordinated to the Air Command West.
+It is headquartered at Kamianka-Buzka and Lutsk Air Bases.

 History

 In 1992, following the Dissolution of the Soviet Union, the personnel of the 540th Anti-aircraft Missile Regiment swore allegiance to Ukraine.

 On 21 April 1999, the honorary name "Lviv" was assigned to the regiment.

 On 23 June 2006, a combat flag was presented to the regiment.

 In 2008, the regiment was assigned the honorary name of "Ivan Vyhovsky" who was the Hetman of the Zaporozhian Host during the 17th Century.

 In 2012, the unit provided air defense operations for Euro 2012.

 On October 30, 2013, the regiment was the last to operate S-200B but they were stripped off from the regiment as its S-200 division ceased to exist.

 In 2019, the regiment won the annual competition for the title "Best S-300 Anti-Aircraft Missile Division" and won the main prize - 180,000 hryvnias after successfully destroying most targets.

 In March 2021, the regiment's division was deployed in the Volyn Oblast at the Lutsk Air Base to strengthen the air defense in a new sector of responsibility.